connectrpc/connect-es/packages/example/README.md

 ## Run the example

-You will need [Node](https://nodejs.org/en/download/) in version 16, 17, 18, or 19 installed.
-Download
-the example project and install its dependencies:
+You will need [Node](https://nodejs.org/en/download/) in version 16 or later installed.
+Download the example project and install its dependencies:

 ```shell